thinkful-ei-unicorn/kasper-kain-bookmarks-app/README.md

 # The user can:

-Choose to enable audio.
-Start the application when ready.
+- Choose to enable audio and start the application when ready.
 - View all bookmarks on the main screen (with scrolling).
 All bookmarks default to a collapsed view.
 - Remove any bookmarks from the list.
 - Sort bookmarks by minimum rating via a dropdown menu.